EVERTEC (NYSE:EVTC) Updates FY 2021 Earnings Guidance

 EVERTEC (NYSE:EVTC) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $2.560-$2.660 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.310.
 The company issued revenue guidance of $570 million-$579 million, compared to the consensus revenue estimate of $551.56 million.

-A number of equities analysts recently commented on the company.
-Susquehanna upped their target price on EVERTEC from $43.00 to $50.00 and gave the company a positive rating in a report on Friday, April 30th.
-Zacks Investment Research upgraded EVERTEC from a hold rating to a buy rating and set a $51.00 target price for the company in a report on Friday, August 6th.
-Morgan Stanley increased their price objective on EVERTEC from $35.00 to $36.00 and gave the stock an underweight rating in a report on Wednesday, August 4th.
-Susquehanna Bancshares increased their price objective on EVERTEC from $43.00 to $50.00 and gave the stock a positive rating in a report on Friday, April 30th.
-Finally, Raymond James increased their price objective on EVERTEC from $50.00 to $51.00 and gave the stock an outperform rating in a report on Wednesday, August 4th.
-One equities research analyst has rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the stock.
-The stock presently has an average rating of Buy and an average price target of $46.00.
+A number of brokerages have commented on EVTC.
+Morgan Stanley increased their target price on EVERTEC from $35.00 to $36.00 and gave the company an underweight rating in a report on Wednesday, August 4th.
+Susquehanna Bancshares increased their price target on EVERTEC from $43.00 to $50.00 and gave the company a positive rating in a report on Friday, April 30th.
+Susquehanna increased their price target on EVERTEC from $43.00 to $50.00 and gave the company a positive rating in a report on Friday, April 30th.
+Raymond James increased their price target on EVERTEC from $50.00 to $51.00 and gave the company an outperform rating in a report on Wednesday, August 4th.
+Finally, Zacks Investment Research raised EVERTEC from a hold rating to a buy rating and set a $51.00 price target for the company in a report on Friday, August 6th.
+One analyst has rated the stock with a sell rating, one has given a hold rating and four have issued a buy rating to the stock.
+EVERTEC currently has an average rating of Buy and an average target price of $46.00.

-The business also recently announced a quarterly dividend, which will be paid on Friday, September 3rd.
-Stockholders of record on Monday, August 2nd will be paid a $0.05 dividend.
-The ex-dividend date is Friday, July 30th.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 0.43%.
-EVERTEC’s dividend payout ratio is currently 10.42%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, September 3rd.
+Shareholders of record on Monday, August 2nd will be paid a $0.05 dividend.
+This represents a $0.20 dividend on an annualized basis and a yield of 0.43%.
+The ex-dividend date of this dividend is Friday, July 30th.
+EVERTEC’s dividend payout ratio is presently 10.42%.

 EVERTEC Company Profile